caenrigen/LatexKit/README.md

 * Automatic and manual columns align
 * Automatic table configuration for siunitx latex package
 * Data validation for the LatexKitSettings sheet
-* Automatic table borders when folks from google give us a getBorder method
+* Automatic table borders when folks from google give us a getBorder method or [working it around] with the Sheets API v4.
+PS Help us reinforce the need of the getBorder method by leaving a comment in the [issue tracker].

 ## Useful resources
 * [Advanced Development Process with Apps Script]